 Support the Community and Economic Development Department in critical review of development tree plans and ensure replanting and response to all violations of the Tree Conservation Ordinance.
+Complete final site tree inspections for all new development.

 Support Code Compliance in enforcement of the Minimum Property Maintenance Ordinance by evaluating the hazard potential of trees on private property and ensuring trees that are not hazardous are not removed unnecessarily.